fitandfine/dnsinspect/README.md

      - Missing SPF/DMARC policies
      - Too few nameservers
      - High TTLs slowing propagation
-   - Displays recommendations with explanations.
+   - Displays recommendations with explanations. (minimal)

 4. **Bulk Domain Support**
    - Reads domains from a file.
    - Runs each domain in a **separate thread**.
    - Updates results live in the GUI.
-   - Progress bar shows completion percentage.

 5. **Output Handling**
    - View results in a scrollable window.
    - Search for keywords in the output.
-   - Save results as **TXT or CSV** for documentation or reporting.
+   - Save results as **TXT** for documentation or reporting.

 6. **Auto-refresh**
    - Set a refresh interval to re-query domains automatically.